 These guidelines are intended to inform the safe practice of dry needling in sport-related physical therapies.
-They may also be used as a reference for the development of minimum standards by National Sporting Organisations.
+They may also be used as a reference for the development of minimum standards by National Sporting Organisations (NSOs), the National Institute Network (NIN) and other system partners.
 It is recommended that NSOs and NIN partners consider adopting these guidelines.

 It should be noted that these guidelines refer only to trigger point dry needling or dry needling, and do not address other forms of invasive needle therapies such as pharmacological trigger point injection or traditional acupuncture.

 Dry needling is within the scope of Physiotherapy/Physical Therapy practice.
 There are, however, risks associated with this type of therapy and while the incidence of risk such as induced pneumothorax are classified as rare, they are still a concern identified within research literature.
 These guidelines outline the essential requirements in the use of dry needling, to inform the growing number of practitioners using these techniques.

 Individual States and Territories may have specific legislation applicable to dry needling, covering topics such as skin penetration and infection control.
 Practitioners must ensure that they comply with local State and/or Territory legislation.

 Practitioners engaging in dry needling treatment are encouraged to read and follow these guidelines for general safety and maintenance of clinical standards.

 Safe treatment procedures

 Evidence in the effectiveness of dry needling is limited in the current literature.
 The benefit to risk ratio of dry needling treatment therefore needs to be considered.
 In the high performance sport environment, practitioners aim to use innovative and interactive treatments.